 4. New high-quality facilities open to the community

-The proposed development will provide new facilities which the local community will be able to use, reducing the need to travel further afield.
+The proposed development will provide a range of new facilities which the local community would have the opportunity to use, reducing the need to travel further afield.
 Facilities include:

 - A farm shop